akhal3d96/Solitaire/README.md

 * Bulma

 ## Todo
-- [ ] Make careds stacked on top of each other.
+- [x] Make careds stacked on top of each other.

-- [ ] Prompt user if he wins.
+- [x] Prompt user if he wins.

 - [ ] Add a timer.

+- [ ] Clean up the code!